 HB 101 has the clear support of Florida lawmakers.
 Assuming Governor DeSantis signs this bill into law, it would be a big win for Florida contractors, who are all too often stiffed out of payment for completed work.
 Although this lower retainage amount will make life easier for contractors, it in no way guarantees that public agencies will remit owed retainage upon substantial completion.

-If you are considering pursuing litigation on a public project as a result of withheld retainage, consult a Jacksonville litigation attorney from Cotney Construction Law.
+If you are considering pursuing litigation on a public project as a result of withheld retainage, consult a Jacksonville litigation attorney from Cotney Attorneys & Consultants.
 Our experienced attorneys would be more than happy to draft a demand letter, file a mechanic’s lien, or pursue litigation on your behalf.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.